justinccdev/opensimulator-tools/infrastructure/control/osimctrl/README.md

 # Configuration #

-Before use, you will need to edit the binaryPath at the top of both files to point them at your OpenSimulator installation.
+1. Before use, you will need to copy config.py.example to config.py and configure it for your OpenSimulator installation.

-You can also change the screen name if you want.
-In the case of simctrl.py you could

-1. Copy the script
-2. Rename it
-3. Change the script name

-to run more than one simulator on the same machine.
+2. There are also some optional configuration parameters in simctrl.py and robustctrl.py though you wouldn't normally need to edit these.
+These control the name of the screen used, whether mono is started with the --debug switch, etc.

 # Use #